hcheung01/low_level_programming/README.md

-## Low-Level programming & Algorithm Track at Holberton School
+## Low-Level programming & Algorithm Track at Coding School

 ## About
-This repository is one of the several tracks that I'm learning to become a Full Stack Software Engineer at Holberton School and below is a tree diagram of all files of what I've been working on:
+This repository is one of the several tracks that I'm learning to become a Full Stack Software Engineer at Coding School and below is a tree diagram of all files of what I've been working on:

 ## Files
 ```bash